 Special care

-Vaccinations may be given without interrupting treatment with Grazax after medical evaluation of your general condition.
-Please inform the allergy clinic if you have any vaccinations planned.
+Vaccinations may be given without interrupting treatment with Grazax if you are well.

 Pregnancy and breast feeding